FAQs

 Answer

-Canine Companions service dogs are highly trained to perform a limited set of practical tasks geared towards assisting individuals with physical disabilities lead more independent lives.
+Canine Companions service dogs are highly trained to perform a limited set of practical tasks geared towards assisting individuals with physical disabilities or veterans with PTSD lead more independent lives.
+Although our graduates find an incredible depth of emotion in the bond between them and their dog beyond just the working tasks, Canine Companions does not place dogs with individuals for the primary benefit of emotional comfort or social support.

 Some of the tasks they are trained to do:

-• Our service dogs for deafness have a different skill set, primarily involving alerting and orienting recipients to sounds
+• Our hearing dogs have a different skill set, primarily involving alerting and orienting recipients to sounds.

 Answer

-In addition, Canine Companions dogs are not trained to do the following:
+Canine Companions dogs are NOT trained to do the following:

 Application Process